Health insurance is expensive; not everyone can afford it. However, the Affordable Care Act requires that you have health insurance.

 - The cost of your benchmark health plan

 Tip: Your health insurance exchange can tell you which plan this is and how much it costs.
 Your benchmark plan is the silver-tiered health plan with the second lowest monthly premiums in your area.
 The Affordable Care Act classifies health plans based on how much of your health care costs they’re expected to cover.
 A bronze health plan will cover about 60 percent of the average person’s health care costs.
 A silver health plan will cover about 70 percent.

-Your subsidy amount is the difference between your expected contribution and the cost of the benchmark plan.
+Your subsidy amount is the difference between your expected contribution and the cost of the benchmark plan in your area.